zhullyb/monyhar/monyhar/docs/accessibility/overview.md

-**Historical note:** The internal names of roles and attributes in Chrome often tend to most closely match the macOS accessibility API because Chromium was originally based on WebKit, where most of the accessibility code was written by Apple.
+**Historical note:** The internal names of roles and attributes in Chrome often tend to most closely match the macOS accessibility API because Monyhar was originally based on WebKit, where most of the accessibility code was written by Apple.
 Over time we're slowly migrating internal names to match what those roles and attributes are called in web accessibility standards, like ARIA.

 ### Accessibility Events

-In Chromium's internal terminology, an Accessibility Event always represents communication from the app to the assistive technology, indicating that the accessibility tree changed in some way.
+In Monyhar's internal terminology, an Accessibility Event always represents communication from the app to the assistive technology, indicating that the accessibility tree changed in some way.

-As an example, if the user were to press the Tab key and the text field from the example above became focused, Chromium would fire a "focus" accessibility event that assistive technology could listen to.
+As an example, if the user were to press the Tab key and the text field from the example above became focused, Monyhar would fire a "focus" accessibility event that assistive technology could listen to.
 A screen reader might then announce the name and current value of the text field.
 A magnifier might zoom the screen to its bounding box.
-If the user types some text into the text field, Chromium would fire a "value changed" accessibility event.
+If the user types some text into the text field, Monyhar would fire a "value changed" accessibility event.

 As with nodes in the accessibility tree, each platform has a slightly different